"Well I'm going to tell people what happened!" the

 "It sure does!" the marshal agreed.

 "Good form," Cordell muttered.
-"Don't quite
+"Don't quite recognize the technique."

 "Shin Dau," the marshal answered.